Temiyaks/Data-Engineering/README.md

 # Data-Engineering
-This repo is mainly for data enginerring work.
+This repo is mainly for data enginerring  home work.